chriscressman/workarea/docs/source/articles/decorate-and-write-tests.html.md

 ## Write an Application Test Case

 Prefer new tests over decorators.
-When to decorate a test, see [Testing Overview, Tests & Decorators](/articles/testing-overview.html#tests-amp-decorators)
+When to decorate a test, see [Testing Concepts, Tests & Decorators](/articles/testing-concepts.html#tests-amp-decorators)

 To create a test, create a new ruby file to represent the test case.
 Choose a pathname based on workarea conventions.